 Clicking on the links below will take you to the organizations’ websites.

-Association of Professional Developmental Disabilities Administrators: The Association of Professional Developmental Disabilities Administrators is devoted to the support of administrators of ICF-IDD residential programs as well as other individual with interests in the field of intellectual disabilities and other developmental disabilities.
+Association of Professional Developmental Disabilities Administrators: The Association of Professional Developmental Disabilities Administrators is devoted to the support of administrators of ICF-IDD residential programs as well as other individuals with interests in the field of intellectual disabilities and other developmental disabilities.

-Mental Health Services Special Interest Group of AAIDD: Focusing on needs of people experiencing mental health with intellectual/developmental disabilities (MHIDD).
+Mental Health Services Special Interest Group of AAIDD: Focusing on the needs of people experiencing mental health with intellectual/developmental disabilities (MHIDD).
 This site contains links to many resources.